hiphops-io/hiphops-io.github.io/docs/syntax.md

 >
 > - Once the tests _have_ completed, you only want to alert if there was a failure (`when`)

 It is expected that all `depends` clauses in a list of tasks will eventually evaluate to true unless an error has occurred.
 Conversely, `when` clauses have no such expectation.
-If you wish to make a task conditional (i.e. that task not executing is expected and desired in some cases) you should configure this behaviour within the `when` block.
+If you wish to make a task conditional (i.e. you don't want that task to execute in some cases) you should configure this behaviour within the `when` block.

 <div style="text-align: right">